-at first i’ve used RAID1 on 2x 1.6TB Intel s3500 drives, those did not provide enough IO, later i’ve moved to RAID10 on 4x 800GB Intel s3500 which were still not enough; few times a week we would get a replication lag of 30-60 minutes. to make things work i had to anti-tune both MySQL and BTRFS and get rid of plenty of durability:
+at first i’ve used RAID1 on 2x 1.6TB Intel s3500 drives, those did not provide enough IO. later i’ve moved to RAID10 on 4x 800GB Intel s3500 which were still not enough; few times a week we would get a replication lag of 30-60 minutes. to make things work i had to anti-tune both MySQL and BTRFS and get rid of durability:

 eventually i got what i asked for – a server crash [ likely due to out of disk space scenario… i did not properly monitor the free disk space on btrfs ]; after that crash MySQL data was corrupted. fortunately it’s just a slave.

-i still think that the setup is very handy, it saved me few backup restores just to fetch few rows fat-fingered from the primary database. so.. i’ve thrown money on the problem – now the BTRFS holding slaves and their snapshots sits on NVME card intel p4500, all durability settings are back to sane defaults. slaves keep up with their masters.
+despite the crash and need to restore from aster, i still think that the setup is very handy: it saved me few backup restores just to fetch few rows fat-fingered from the primary database. so.. i’ve thrown money on the problem – now the BTRFS holding slaves and their snapshots sit on NVMe card intel p4500, all durability settings are back to sane defaults. slaves keep up with their masters.

 i’m using btrfs-snap, have 8 snapshots taken every 15 minutes, 24 hourly ones and 16 taken every 12h. according to btrfs fi usage this takes: